User Tools

 The Department of Mathematics and Statistics (DOMS) is a vibrant community where mathematicians and statisticians converge to explore, innovate, and educate.
 We offer a comprehensive range of academic programs, spanning the bachelor's, master's, and doctoral levels.
 Thus, besides our faculty and postdoctoral visitors, our community includes a large and valuable cadre of hard-working and talented undergraduate and graduate students.

 At the undergraduate level, we have two kinds of degrees: general degrees for majors in Mathematical Sciences are labeled Bachelor of Arts (BA), while our more intensive undergraduate degrees are labeled Bachelor of Science (BS).
-There is both a track in Mathematics and a track in Actuarial Science within each degree.
+There are both mathematics tracks and actuarial science tracks within both degrees.
 For the BA degree, there is also a track in Statistics.
-For more details, see the page on the undergraduate programs.
-Additionally, we offer a minor in mathematics, enabling students from other disciplines to enrich their academic journey.
+A minor in mathematics is also possible.

 While our highest degree is a PhD in Mathematical Sciences, a significant number of our doctoral dissertations are written on research topics in Statistics.